B2B and eCommerce

-Shopify is better known as a B2C eCommerce platform.
+Shopify is well known among B2C eCommerce but there has been much less discussion on it's B2B opportunities.
+B2B online stores require different approach than B2C stores.
 What kind of potential does Shopify offer for B2B sales?

 B2B options can be roughly divided into four categories in the Shopify ecosystem: